Yellowing of potato plant leaves is normal, it’s natural life cycle of a leaf.

 As a gardener you must diagnose the plant and save the plant.
 If left unnoticed, your potato plant may die.

-In US, potatoes are most demanded vegetable and around the world it is 4th most consumed vegetable.
-This popular vegetable contains vitamins A, C, and B6, calcium, iron, carbohydrates, and dietary fibre.
-Even though potatoes are used in a large variety of snacks and fast foods, they have a host of health benefits to offer to you.
+Potatoes are most demanded vegetable and around the world it is 4th most consumed vegetable.
+This popular vegetable contains vitamins A, C, and B6, calcium, iron, carbohydrates, and dietary fiber.

-Potato plant leaves turning yellow at the end of the growing season is normal.
+As mentioned above, yellowing of potato leaves by end of the growing season is normal.
 But a common problem in potato cultivation is the yellowing of potato leaves before the tubers are ready for harvest.